 I have always believed that necessity is the mother of invention.
-For me it’s hunger for good food that makes me always experiment and come up with something new every other time.
-Usually every breakfast that I make is never repeated so my husband is always ever eager to try something new every morning.
+For me, it’s hunger for good food that makes me always experiment and come up with something new every other time.
+Usually, every breakfast that I make is never repeated so my husband is always ever eager to try something new every morning.

-Well, that’s my story and just like me there are millions of you who love experimenting with food and the idea of cooking for their family and friends.
+Well, that’s my story and just like me, there are millions of you who love experimenting with food and the idea of cooking for their family and friends.

-The Lifestyle Portal chanced upon this awesome video blog run by two 40-year-olds stay at home moms who started cooking once their children started school and they had enough time to dabble in the art of cooking.
+The Lifestyle Portal chanced upon this awesome video blog run by two 40-year-olds stay at home mums who started cooking once their children started school and they had enough time to dabble in the art of cooking.

 We chatted with Anuja Balasubramanian and Hetal Jannu from Frisco, Texas who are already into their sixth year of video-blogging called ShowMeTheCurry.com about their love for culinary delights.

-At the Lifestyle Portal, we’re in a look out for exactly these kind of inspirational ladies who have taken the step to use their time in spreading the goodness and cheer through their culinary videos that brings the world together for their common love for food.
+At the Lifestyle Portal, we’re in a look out for exactly these kind of inspirational ladies who have taken the step to use their time in spreading the goodness and cheer through their culinary videos that bring the world together for their common love for food.